logoPostPlanify

 Here’s something many creators miss: not all engagement is created equal.
 The algorithm weighs user actions based on the level of intent and effort they require.
 Think of it as a value pyramid, with low-effort actions at the bottom and high-intent actions at the top.

-Here’s how the algorithm generally ranks interactions, from least to most valuable:
+In January 2025, Adam Mosseri confirmed the hierarchy publicly.
+Here’s how the algorithm ranks interactions, from least to most valuable:

-Actionable Takeaway: While all engagement is beneficial, a strategy focused on earning saves and shares will do far more for your reach than one focused solely on likes.
-Your goal should be to create content that is either incredibly useful (worth saving) or incredibly relatable (worth sharing).
+Actionable Takeaway: A strategy focused on earning DM shares and saves will do far more for your reach than one focused on likes.
+Create content that is either incredibly relatable (worth sharing via DM) or incredibly useful (worth saving for later).

 The User Interaction Feedback Loop